-On February 4, 2021, the Company announced that the board of directors authorized a new share repurchase program (the "Share Repurchase Program"), primarily to offset annual dilution from stock-based compensation plans.
-The Share Repurchase Program authorizes the purchase of up to \$150.0 million of the Company's Class A common stock at the Company's discretion through the end of fiscal year 2023.
-The Share Repurchase Program will be effected primarily through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1).
-The amounts and timing of the repurchases will be subject to general market conditions and the prevailing price and trading volumes of the Company's Class A common stock.
-The Share Repurchase Program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.
-For shares repurchased pursuant to the Share Repurchase Program, the excess of the repurchase price paid over the par value of the Class A common stock will be recorded as a reduction to retained earnings.
+On December 5, 2022, the Company announced that its board of directors authorized a new share repurchase program (the "2022 Share Repurchase Program"), after completing in October 2022, the \$150.0 million of total repurchases of the Company's Class A common stock previously authorized in February 2021 (the "2021 Share Repurchase Program").
+The 2022 Share Repurchase Program was authorized to continue to offset annual dilution from stock-based compensation plans, as well as to opportunistically repurchase the Company's Class A common stock.
+The 2022 Share Repurchase Program authorizes the purchase of up to \$300.0 million of the Company's Class A common stock at the Company's discretion and has no termination date.
+The 2022 Share Repurchase Program can be effected through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1), through privately negotiated transactions or through accelerated share repurchases, each in accordance with applicable securities laws and other restrictions.
+The amounts, timing and manner of the repurchases will be subject to general market conditions, the prevailing price and trading volumes of the Company's Class A common stock and other factors.
+The 2022 Share Repurchase Program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.
+During the three months ended March 31, 2023, the Company acquired a total of 313,311 shares of Class A common stock, at an average price of \$72.47, for purchases totaling \$22.7 million.
+During the three months ended March 31, 2022, the Company acquired a total of 559,428 shares of Class A common stock, at an average price of \$84.59, for purchases totaling \$47.3 million.

-The Company began purchasing shares pursuant to the Share Repurchase Program during the second quarter of 2021.
-During the three months ended June 30, 2022 and 2021, the Company acquired a total of 103,458 and 617,644 shares of Class A common stock, at an average price of \$86.99 and \$83.67, for purchases totaling \$9.0 million and \$51.7 million, respectively.
-During the six months ended June 30, 2022 and 2021, the Company acquired a total of 662,886 and 617,644 shares of Class A common stock, at an average price of \$84.97 and \$83.67, for purchases totaling \$56.3 million and \$51.7 million, respectively.
-Each share of Class A common stock repurchased pursuant to the Share Repurchase Program was funded with the proceeds, on a dollar-for-dollar basis, from the repurchase by Tradeweb Markets LLC of an LLC Interest from the Company in order to maintain the one-to-one ratio between outstanding shares of the Company's common stock and LLC Interests owned by the Company.
-Subsequent to their repurchase, the shares of Class A common stock and retired.
-As of June 30, 2022, a total of \$18.0 million remained available for repurchase pursuant to the Share Repurchase Program.
+Each share of Class A common stock repurchased pursuant to the 2021 and 2022 Share Repurchase Programs was funded with the proceeds, on a dollar-for-dollar basis, from the repurchase by Tradeweb Markets LLC of an LLC Interest from the Corporation in order to maintain the one-to-one ratio between outstanding shares of the Class A common stock and Class B common stock and the LLC Interests owned by the Corporation.
+Subsequent to their repurchase, the shares of Class A common stock and the LLC Interests were all cancelled and retired.
+As of March 31, 2023, a total of \$252.3 million remained available for repurchase pursuant to the 2022 Share Repurchase Program.